heffay/AppCandidate/README.md

 Rules
 -----
-- Please complete in 24 hours
+- Please complete as much as you can in 24 hours from receiving the notice
 - You may use any internet resource to do research
 - Only one brain.
-Please don't use somebody else to complete
+Please don't use somebody else to complete.
+You will be asked about the results
+- Complete as much as you can.
+If you get stuck, just move onto the next requirement
+	- Depending on the position the candidate is applying for, some stories may be considered more advanced and that will be taken into consideration.
+Just do your best

 Minimum Requirements
 --------------